Why Summer Lawns Look Different Than Spring Lawns (Mid-Season Stress)

 Most lawns in our area consist of cool-season grasses like Kentucky bluegrass, tall fescue, and perennial ryegrass.
 As their name implies, they thrive in the mild temperatures of spring and fall (60-75°F).

 When summer temperatures consistently climb above 80-85°F, these grasses activate a survival mechanism called dormancy.
 They dramatically slow down their growth to conserve water and energy, effectively entering a state of semi-hibernation.
-The trade-off for this smart survival tactic is a less vibrant, sometimes brown, appearance.
+The trade-off is a duller, sometimes brown, appearance.

 Decoding brown patches: Dormancy, disease, or distress?